Brill Tramway: Oxford & Aylesbury Tramroad

 Despite cash from Rothschild, the company could not raise sufficient investment to begin construction of the Oxford extension, and had only been given a five-year window by Parliament in which to build it.
-On 7 August 1888, less than two weeks before the authorisation was to expire, the directors of the Oxford, Aylesbury and Metropolitan Junction Railway Company received Royal Assent for a revised and cheaper version.
+On 7 August 1888, less than two weeks before the authorisation was to expire, the directors of the Oxford, Aylesbury and Metropolitan Junction Railway Company received royal assent for a revised and cheaper version in the Oxford and Aylesbury Tramroad Act 1888 (51 & 52 Vict. c. clxxxv).
 To be called the Oxford & Aylesbury Tramroad (O&AT), the new scheme envisaged the extension's being built to the same light specifications as the existing tramway.
 To avoid expensive earthworks and tunnelling, the line would parallel a road out of Brill, despite the considerable gradients involved.
 The entire route would be single track, other than passing places, and the Oxford terminus was to be in George Street, nearer the edge of the city.
 Jones was sceptical and felt that it was unlikely to recoup its construction costs.

 On 26 March 1889, the 3rd Duke of Buckingham and Chandos died, aged 65.
 A special train brought his body from London to Quainton Road, and from Quainton it was taken to Stowe for the service, and on to the family vault at Wotton.
 Five carriages provided by the London and North Western Railway carried mourners to Church Siding, near Wotton Underwood's church.
 Another carried a company of the Royal Buckinghamshire Yeomanry, associated with the Grenville family and the upkeep of which had helped bankrupt the second duke.
 (This second train was delayed on the Aylesbury and Buckingham Railway, arriving late to the burial.)